Maximising the DUNE early physics output with current experiments: Adequate exposure for DUNE

 \subsection{Hierarchy sensitivity}

-In the left panel of Fig.~\ref{fig:expo}, we have shown the combined sensitivity of LBNE, \nova, T2K and ICAL for determining the mass hierarchy, as the exposure for LBNE is varied.
-Note that hierarchy sensitivity depends very strongly on the true value of $\dcp$ and $\theta_{23}$.
-In this work, we are interested in finding out the least exposure needed for LBNE, irrespective of the true values of the parameters in nature.
+In the left panel of Fig.~\ref{fig:expo}, we have shown the combined sensitivity of DUNE, \nova, T2K and ICAL for determining the mass hierarchy, as the exposure for DUNE is varied.
+The hierarchy sensitivity typically depends very strongly on the true value of $\dcp$ and $\theta_{23}$.
+In this work, we are interested in finding out the least exposure needed for DUNE, irrespective of the true values of the parameters in nature.
 Therefore, we have evaluated the $\chi^2$ for various true values of these parameters as listed in Section~\ref{sec:exptdet}, and taken the most conservative case out of them.
 Thus, the exposure plotted here is for the most unfavourable values of true $\dcp$ and $\theta_{23}$.
 Since hierarchy sensitivity of the $\pmue$ channel increases with $\theta_{23}$, the worst case is usually found at the lowest value considered -- $\theta_{23} = 39^\circ$.
 The most unfavourable of $\dcp$ is around $+(-)90^\circ$ for NH(IH) \cite{novat2k}.
 Separate curves are shown for both hierarchies, but the results are almost the same in both cases.
-We find that the adequate exposure for LBNE in this case is around 22 MW-kt-yr for both NH and IH.
-For the benchmark values of 1.2 MW power and 10 kt detector, this corresponds to just under 2 years of running in each mode.
+We find that the adequate exposure for DUNE including T2K, \nova\ and ICAL data is around 44 MW-kt-yr for both NH and IH.
+This is shown by the upper curves.
 The two intermediate curves show the same sensitivity, but without including ICAL data in the analysis.
-In this case, the adequate exposure is around 39 MW-kt-yr.
-Thus, in the absence of ICAL data, LBNE would have to increase its exposure by over 75\% to achieve the same results.
-Finally, we show the sensitivity from LBNE alone, in the lowermost curves.
-For the range of exposures considered, LBNE can achieve hierarchy sensitivity up to the $\chi^2=16$ level.
-The first row of Table ~\ref{tab:adequate} shows the adequate exposure required for hierarchy sensitivity reaching $\chi^2 = 25$ for only LBNE and also after adding the data from T2K, \nova and ICAL.
+In this case, the adequate exposure is around 78 MW-kt-yr.
+Thus, in the absence of ICAL data, DUNE would have to increase its exposure by over 75\% to achieve the same results.
+For the benchmark values of 1.2 MW power and 10 kt detector, the exposure of 44 MW-kt-yr implies under 2 years of running in each mode whereas the adequate exposure 78 MW-kt-yr corresponds to about 3 years exposure in each mode.

+Finally, we show the sensitivity from DUNE alone, in the lower most curves.
+For the range of exposures considered, DUNE can achieve hierarchy sensitivity up to the $\chi^2=16$ level.
+The first row of Table ~\ref{tab:adequate} shows the adequate exposure required for hierarchy sensitivity reaching $\chi^2 = 25$ for only DUNE and also after adding the data from T2K, \nova\ and ICAL.
 The numbers in the parentheses correspond to IH.
-With only LBNE, the exposure required to reach $\chi^2=25$ for hierarchy sensitivity is seen to be much higher .
+With only DUNE, the exposure required to reach $\chi^2=25$ for the hierarchy sensitivity is seen to be much higher.